-April 14, 2014 —Twenty-five divestment activists from all around California met this weekend in Encino to plan next steps in the campaign for fossil-fuel divestment of the two large state pension funds, CalSTRS for teachers and CalPERS for other public employees.
+April 14, 2014—Twenty-three divestment activists from all around California met last weekend in Encino to plan next steps in the campaign for divestment of the two large state pension funds, CalSTRS for teachers and CalPERS for other public employees.

 Alameda County Democrats Support Divestment

 March 5, 2014 — This evening the Alameda County Democratic Party Central Committee adopted the resolution below, by unanimous vote, reports Janet Cox.

 A substantively similar resolution was adopted in 2013 by the central committees of Ventura, Los Angeles, and Sacramento counties, and the Environmental Caucus of the California Democratic Party.
 The Alameda County Committee will submit this resolution to the whole party for approval at its Executive Board meeting in July.

 Peralta Board of Trustees Votes to Divest

 On December 10, 2013, the Peralta Community College District Board of Trustees voted unanimously to divest from fossil fuels.
 The Board adopted a resolution to "develop an official Board policy forthwith opposing any new direct investments in fossil-fuel companies," specifically the 200 companies on the Carbon Tracker list.
 The Board also supports divesting completely "at the earliest propitious moment within five years."
 350.org members Ophir Bruck, Judy Pope, and Deborah Silvey spoke to the Board in support of the resolution.
 They are shown here at the meeting in Oakland with Board member Nicky Gonzalez Yuen (wearing cap).